sbgn/sbgn/_includes/index.md

 <p style="font-size:110%;">Welcome to the global portal for documentation, news, and other information about the <strong>Systems Biology Graphical Notation</strong> (SBGN) project, an effort to standardize the graphical notation used in maps of biological processes.</p>

-Upcoming events: [COMBINE 2018](http://co.mbine.org/events/COMBINE_2018) will take place in Boston, MA USA, from 8th to 12th October at the Rajen Kilachand Center for Integrated Life Sciences and Engineering at Boston University.
+Upcoming event: [COMBINE 2018](http://co.mbine.org/events/COMBINE_2018) will take place in Boston, MA USA, from 8th to 12th October at the Rajen Kilachand Center for Integrated Life Sciences and Engineering at Boston University.

 <br />